Welcome to the 7th edition of the

-ART2022 is the sixth edition of the Summer School on Advanced Research in Turbomachinery that will be held from June 27th to July 1st, 2022.
+ART2023 is the seventh edition of the Summer School on Advanced Research in Turbomachinery that will be held from July 10th to July 14th, 2023.
 Since the beginning, the purpose of ART is to provide participants with an overview of advanced topics related to turbomachinery engineering.

 The Summer school is organized by the Department of Industrial Engineering (DIEF) of the University of Florence, which has a long and recognized experience in the main disciplines related to applied research on turbomachinery such as aerodynamics, turbulence, heat transfer, acoustics, two-phase flows and combustion.
 Applications to gas turbines, wind turbines, steam turbines, pumps and compressors and their components will be addressed in the different lectures.
-Although ART2022 mainly deals with numerical modelling, experimental methods and measurements techniques are also considered with some significant tracks.
+Although ART2023 mainly deals with numerical modelling, experimental methods and measurements techniques are also considered with some significant tracks.

 Professors and researchers of DIEF will be the instructors of the Summer School.
 Keynote lectures held by international experts from both academia and industry will also be offered: keynote speakers for ART2023 will be:

 |Prof. Marc Polanka||Air Force Institute of Technology (USA)|

 Each talk will be composed of a brief overview of the background, quickly moving to show cutting‑edge aspects of the described topics.
 Relevance will be given to the activities developed in European research programs in the last 25 years starting from FP4.